Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

   ## Day2: Floorplan and Placement

-1.The first step of physical design is to define the width and height of the die and core.
+1. The first step of physical design is to define the width and height of the die and core.
 Each silicon wafer contains several number of dies so that yield is maximum.
 A die contains a core region where the logic is placed.

 While building a chip, two terms needs to be understood- utilization factor and aspect ratio.